 We’ve all been there: Someone, well-meaning or not, offers us medical advice or says something about our health that we find a bit odd.
 Whether it’s from a doctor, family member, friend, or a total stranger, comments about our health aren’t always medically sound.
-Sometimes, these comments or pieces of advice are harmless and interesting — or, they can strike us as insensitive or irresponsible.
+Sometimes, these comments or pieces of advice are harmless and interesting — and in other cases, they can strike us as insensitive or irresponsible.

 HealthCentral asked people to share the most bizarre medical advice they have ever received.
 Here’s what they had to say.